iMissile/Self.Writing/Notes/wireshark.md

 # Эксперименты с Wireshark
 - [How to filter by IP address in Wireshark?](http://stackoverflow.com/questions/4043406/how-to-filter-by-ip-address-in-wireshark).
 If you only care about that particular machine's traffic, use a capture filter instead, which you can set under Capture -> Options.
+`host 192.168.1.101`
+Wireshark will only capture packet sent to or received by 192.168.1.101.
+This has the benefit of requiring less processing, which lowers the chances of important packets being dropped (missed).
 - [Wireshark Sample Captures](https://wiki.wireshark.org/SampleCaptures)

 # SQL